Multiple scattering-assisted fluorescence amplification: towards biological applications: Materials and Methods

-where $k$ is Boltzmann's constant, $T$ absolute temperature and $\mu$ dynamical solvent viscosity ($\mu_{H_{2}O} = 1 mPa \cdot s$ at room temperature \cite{korson1969viscosity}) (Fig.~\ref{Fig1}(d)).
-Small nanoparticles ($R_h = 60$ nm) present a shorter delay ($\tau_{DLS} \approx 1$ ms) than large ones ($R_h > 1 \mu$m) to which corresponds $\tau_{DLS} \approx 10$ ms. Slower motion (Fig.~\ref{Fig1}(c)), observed for $1 \leq $ pH $ \leq 3$, is linked to the largest mean $R_h$ values ($R_h > 350$ nm) with high dispersion (Fig.~\ref{Fig1}(d)), signalling the presence of clusters.
-The diffusion coefficient is the same for all pH $\ge 4$, giving $R_h \approx 60$ nm with a small dispersion.
-These results are compatible with the achievement of a stable suspension ($-50$ mV $ < \zeta < -30$ mV for pH $\ge 4$), as opposed to the large fluctuations in size -- accompanying large values of $R_h$ (clustered sample) -- for $1 \le $ pH $\le 3$.
+Small nanoparticles ($R_h = 60$ nm) show a shorter delay ($\tau_{DLS} \approx 1$ ms) than large ones ($R_h > 1 \mu$m), corresponding to $\tau_{DLS} \approx 10$ ms. The slower motion (Fig.~\ref{Fig1}(c)), observed for $1 \leq $ pH $ \leq 3$, is associated with the largest mean $R_h$ values ($R_h > 350$ nm) with high dispersion (Fig.~\ref{Fig1}(d)), indicating the presence of clusters.
+The diffusion coefficient is the same for all pH $\ge 4$, giving $R_h \approx 60$ nm with low dispersion.
+These results are compatible with the obtaining of a stable suspension ($-50$ mV $ < \zeta < -30$ mV for pH $\ge 4$), as opposed to the large fluctuations in size -- associated with large values of $R_h$ (clustered sample) -- for $1 \le $ pH $\le 3$.
+Thus, the information provided by the DLS-based measurements corroborates the one provided by the $\zeta$ potential.